locationtech/udig-platform/docs/user/en/Catalog view.rst

 Import
 ~~~~~~

-Opens the `Import Wizard <Import%20Wizard.html>`_ allowing you to directly import a service into the
+Opens the :doc:`Import Wizard` allowing you to directly import a service into the
 catalog.

 Operations